-Copley continues to invest in environmentally sensitive lands which can be utilized by our residents.
-These lands are essential to ongoing storm water management efforts, increasing passive recreational opportunities and protecting wildlife habitat.
-The Township and its residents are able to accomplish such initiatives through ongoing partnerships with agencies including the University of Akron, the Summit County Land Bank and the Western Reserve Land Conservancy.
+Copley continues to invest in environmentally sensitive lands that can be utilized by our residents.
+These lands are essential to ongoing stormwater management efforts, increasing passive recreational opportunities, and protecting wildlife habitat.
+The Township and its residents are able to accomplish such initiatives through ongoing partnerships with agencies including the University of Akron, the Summit County Land Bank, and the Western Reserve Land Conservancy.

 Century Home Inventory